-- 21.16 Certified pharmacy technicians may perform only those tasks for which they have been trained and in which there is proficiency as determined by the pharmacist-in-charge, but in no case, shall ever exceed what is permitted by regulation, law, or scope of practice.
-In addition to performing the duties and responsibilities stipulated above for pharmacy technicians and pharmacy technician trainees, certified pharmacy technicians may perform the following duties: - 21.16.1 A certified pharmacy technician may request refill authorizations from the prescriber or prescriber's agent and, with the approval of the pharmacist on duty, receive new prescription information and changes to prescriptions from the prescriber or agent, except where otherwise prohibited by federal or state laws and regulations.

-- 21.17 When a licensed pharmacist is not physically accessible at the address listed on the license, there shall be a sign posted that a licensed pharmacist is not available and that the pharmacy is not opened to the public.
+- 24.15 A pharmacy technician II may perform only those tasks for which he/she has been trained and in which there is proficiency as determined by the pharmacist-in-charge, but in no case, shall ever exceed what is permitted by regulation, law, or scope of practice.
+In addition to performing the duties and responsibilities stipulated above for pharmacy technician I, a pharmacy technician II may perform the following duties: - 24.15.1 A pharmacy technician II may request refill authorizations from the prescriber or prescriber's agent and, with the approval of the pharmacist on duty, receive new prescription information and changes to prescriptions from the prescriber or agent, except where otherwise prohibited by federal or state laws and regulations. - 24.16 When a licensed pharmacist is not physically accessible at the address listed on the license, there shall be a sign posted that a licensed pharmacist is not available and that the pharmacy is not opened to the public.
 Such sign shall be legible and easily viewed by patients or customers.
-In this circumstance, only certified pharmacy technician(s) may be present in the pharmacy and the pharmacy shall be closed to the public. - 21.18 With the approval of the pharmacist-in-charge, a certified pharmacy technician may be present in the pharmacy without a pharmacist present in order to prepare medications and to perform other duties and activities as authorized by statute, regulation, and the certified pharmacy technician's scope of practice.
-Provided, however, a certified pharmacy technician may not perform drug utilization review; clinical conflict resolution; therapy modification; patient counseling; or dispensing process validation.
+In this circumstance, only pharmacy technician II(s) may be present in the pharmacy and the pharmacy shall be closed to the public.

+24.17 With the approval of the pharmacist-in-charge, a pharmacy technician II may be present in the pharmacy without a pharmacist present in order to prepare medications and to perform other duties and activities as authorized by statute, regulation, and the pharmacy technician II 's scope of practice.
+Provided, however, a pharmacy technician II may not perform drug utilization review; clinical conflict resolution; therapy modification; patient counseling; or dispensing process validation.

-Board-approved Training Programs for Pharmacy Technician Trainees and Pharmacy Technicians
+Board-approved Training Programs for Pharmacy Technician IIs

-- 21.19 Training programs for pharmacy technicians and pharmacy technician trainees that are approved by the Board include: - 21.19.1 a pharmacy technician training program accredited by the American Society of Health-System Pharmacists; - 21.19.2 a pharmacy technician training program provided by a branch of the United States Armed Services or the U.S. Public Health Service; - 21.19.3 an employer-based pharmacy technician training program that includes a minimum total of 500 hours in a one year period to include theoretical and practical instruction: - 1) Said employer-based pharmacy technician training program shall: - a) include written guidelines, policies, and procedures that define the specific tasks the technician shall be expected to perform; - b) stipulate how the technician's competency is to be assessed. - 2) A copy of the training program shall be kept in the pharmacy at all times. - 3) The pharmacist-in-charge shall certify that the pharmacy technician has successfully completed the training program. - a pharmacy technician training program offered by a secondary educational institution that has been approved by the Rhode Island Board of Regents or their designees; or a pharmacy technology degree/certificate awarded by a college or university accredited by a regional accrediting authority.
+- 24.18 Training programs for pharmacy technicians IIs that are approved by the Board include: - 24.18.1 a pharmacy technician training program accredited by the American Society of Health-System Pharmacists; - 24.18.2 a pharmacy technician training program provided by a branch of the United States Armed Services or the U.S. Public Health Service; - 24.18.3 a pharmacy technician training program offered by a secondary educational institution that has been approved by the Rhode Island Board of Regents or their designees; or a pharmacy technology degree/certificate awarded by a college or university accredited by a regional accrediting authority; - 24.18.4 a training program that includes successful completion of a nationally-recognized certification examination acceptable to the Board, including, but not limited to, the Pharmacy Technician Certification Examination (PTCE) or the Institute for Certification of Pharmacy Technicians "ExCPT" examination.